ctschroeder/tutorials/GitHub-Pages-MD.md

   - Note: my guess is that if you know HTML, you know how to add an image -- be sure to put the image file in your rep and then use html to add it to your index webpage
 - You do not have to use your name, though if your name is in your GitHub account name the world will already know it
 - choose a license for your page from [Creative Commons](https://creativecommons.org/chooser/).
 A license will tell people who come to your webpage whether they can reuse any material there, and under what conditions.
-  - Use the Chooser tool, and when you get to the "Mark Your Work" section, choose Webpage and HTMLL
+  - Use the Chooser tool on the Creative Commons website
+  - When you get to the "Mark Your Work" section, choose Webpage and HTMLL
   - Copy the HTML code and add it to the end of your WebPage

 When you are done, be sure to **click on "commit changes"** to save your work!